Do You Have Flat Arches?

 What Causes Flat Feet?

 There are a few different causes for flat arches.
-This condition can occur when arches do not develop during childhood and is a congenital flatfoot.
-It can also be caused by a postural deformity in which the arche of the foot collapses over time.
+This condition can be a congenital flatfoot, which occurs when arches do not develop during childhood.
+It can also be caused by a postural deformity in which the arch of the foot collapses over time.
 This happens when years of wear and tear weaken the tendon that runs along the inside of your ankle and helps support your arch.

 Do you have flat feet?
 Here is a simple test to find out: With your feet wet, stand on a surface that will reveal your footprint.
 A good option for this is a concrete floor or walkway.
 Next, step back and look at your wet footprints.
 If there is a print of your entire bottom of your foot, including the center, it is likely that you have flat feet.

 There are various ways to treat flat feet.
 One of the most important treatments is a structurally supportive shoe.
 If your flat feet are causing you pain, then adding over-the-counter orthotics to good shoes may help very much.
 Or your doctor might suggest custom-designed arch supports, which are molded to the contours of your feet.
 Arch supports won’t cure flatfeet, but they often reduce symptoms.

 Stretching exercises or physical therapy can also help flatfooted patients, but unless it is combined with proper footwear it may not be effective long term.